Scottish in NL

 In contrast was the migration of Highland Scots to southwestern Newfoundland beginning in 1841 and ending in the 1860s.
 Unlike their Lowland counterparts, these men and women were predominately Roman Catholic, spoke Gaelic, and were farmers by trade.
 They migrated in large extended family groups and travelled to the island in search of good agricultural land.
 Most did not arrive from Scotland directly, but instead came from Cape Breton, where they or their parents and grandparents had originally settled to acquire land.

 Scottish involvement with Newfoundland and Labrador dates back to the early 17th century, when English colonizers established a handful of year-round settlements on the island in such places as Cuper's Cove (now Cupids) and Ferryland.
 One such colonizer, John Mason, solicited funding from Scottish merchants to help attract migrants to the island from overseas.
-Mason's influence also prompted Scottish colonizer Sir Alexander William to establish Scottish settlements in the New World.
-William acquired a grant of land on the island in 1621, which extended from Placentia Bay to the Gulf of St. Lawrence.
+Mason's influence also prompted Scottish colonizer Sir William Alexander to establish Scottish settlements in the New World.
+Alexander acquired a grant of land on the island in 1621, which extended from Placentia Bay to the Gulf of St. Lawrence.

 Both men promoted Newfoundland and Labrador as a potential home for Scottish migrants, but were largely unsuccessful in attracting settlers from that area.
 Alexander abandoned his efforts to colonize the island after receiving a larger grant of land in what is now Nova Scotia; Mason moved to New England in the 1620s after serving as Governor of Cuper's Cove from 1615-1621.